TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 ```
 :::

-Chapter {ref}`numerical_modelling` discussed a method to find an approximation for the second derivative.
+Chapter {ref}`numerical_modelling` outlined a method to find an approximation for the second derivative.
 Here, we will follow another approach.
 The approximation of the second derivative can be obtained by recalling that

 $$